simao-ferreira/dotfiles/DOCS/APPEARANCE.md

 * [Polybar](POLYBAR.md)

 ### Compton
 [Compton](https://wiki.archlinux.org/index.php/Compton) is a window manager compositor for Xorg.
-It also provides transparency and shadow to windows through `compton`.
+It also provides transparency and shadow to windows.

 The default configuration for compton can be found at `/etc/xdg/compton.conf` to modify it it can be copied to `~/.config/compton/compton.conf`, `~/.config/compton.conf` or `~/.compton.conf`.